Forever Yours (Tribute)

 "Forever Yours (Tribute)" is a song by Norwegian DJ Kygo, Swedish DJ Avicii and Swedish singer and songwriter Sandro Cavazza.
 The song was released on 24 January 2020.
 The song was written by Sting, Jan Kask, Dominic Miller, Tim Bergling, Sebastian Furrer, Kygo, Sandro Cavazza and Marcus Thunberg Wessel.

+An alternate version, subtitled "Tim's 2016 Ibiza Version", was released through Pinguettes Recordings and Universal Music Sweden on 14 February 2025.
+Following the documentaries Avicii – I'm Tim and Avicii – My Last Show in 2025, there was a rising demand among fans for the single to be released.
+A behind the scenes video of its production was released on Avicii's YouTube channel on the same day.
+The song features an interpolation of "Shape of My Heart" by Sting, who is credited as a songwriter.

 Background

 Forever Yours is originally a song that Avicii started working on in Malibu in March 2016 after Sandro showed him his demo.
 At the time, Avicii was taking a roadtrip from Los Angeles to Miami to work on new music that he would premiere at Ultra Music Festival that year.
 Forever Yours was one of several songs worked on during this trip.
 Later in 2016 Avicii played another version of the track at his Ushuaia closing set.
 However, Avicii could not release a final version of the song before his death.
-Norwegian DJ Kygo and Swedish singer and songwriter Sandro Cavazza got the opportunity to officially finish what Avicii had started.
-Although the entire production was remade from scratch, Sandro and Kygo took the liberty to use Avicii’s chords from the well known UMF 2016 version.
-In December 2019, the two artists performed the song live at the Avicii tribute concert, all but ensuring the project had reached completion at long last.
-Sandro Cavazza previously featured on Avicii's 2017 single "Without You" and featured on two songs from Avicii's 2015 album Stories, "Gonna Love Ya" and "Sunset Jesus".
-Sting and Dominic Miller are also credited as "Forever Yours" samples Sting's song "Shape of My Heart."
+Norwegian DJ Kygo and Swedish singer and songwriter Sandro Cavazza reproduced the song for official release.
+Although the entire production was remade from scratch, Cavazza and Kygo took the liberty to use Avicii's chords from the well known UMF 2016 version.
+Cavazza and Kygo's version was performed at the December 2019 Avicii tribute concert.
+Cavazza previously featured on Avicii's 2017 single "Without You" and featured on two songs from Avicii's 2015 album Stories, "Gonna Love Ya" and "Sunset Jesus".
+Sting and Dominic Miller are also credited as "Forever Yours" samples Sting's song "Shape of My Heart".

+During his "Crowning of Prince Liam" Tour, Avicii worked on the song in Monument Valley, before performing the first version at Ultra Music Festival.
+During his 2016 tour, he produced a new version, which he primarily played at his Ibiza residencies.
+This new version was not released for almost 9 years, until it was featured in the Netflix documentary "Avicii - My Last Show".
+Afterwards, Avicii re-entered the charts for the first time since his death.
+Seeing the demand for new releases rising, Pophouse Entertainment and the Tim Bergling Estate then officially released the song on 14 February 2025.